-In Palermo, Sicily, we are working on strengthening the capacity of a Ministry of Health (MoH) clinic for migrants to provide medical care for patients who survived intentional violence and torture in their country of origin or during their journey to Italy.
+In Palermo, Sicily, we are working in a clinic to provide medical and mental health care for migrants and refugees who survived intentional physical violence and torture in their country of origin or during their journey to Italy.

-In Rome, we support vulnerable migrant women in squats and informal settlements to access sexual and reproductive services, working in several family clinics alongside MoH staff, conducting health promotion activities and offering psychological care.
+In Rome, we support vulnerable migrant women living in marginalised neighbourhoods and informal settlements to access sexual and reproductive health services, working in several family clinics alongside MoH staff, conducting health promotion activities and offering psychological care.

-MSF statement on being summoned to prelimanry hearing in trapani court
+MSF statement on being summoned to preliminary hearing in Trapani court

 Seven people dead and 10 missing in shipwreck off Italian island